 We also gathered input on these conservation priorities from the community via a survey and through conversations with stakeholders.
 Over four hundred surveys were completed by Valley residents and a strong interest for more land conservation and sustainable outdoor recreation was evident.
-Over 150 comments were received on the draft plan that helped to refine the final plan.
+In addition, over 150 comments were received during the Draft Plan's public comment period, before the Plan was finalized.
 Maps in this Plan identify where land conservation and new outdoor recreation is desired.